Partners* indicates Management Board Member

 The Commission is responsible for managing all of Pennsylvania's wild birds and mammals and enforcing the Game and Wildlife Code, Fish and Boat Code, Forestry Laws and Pennsylvania's Crimes Code.
 Since its formation, the Commission has purchased lands for inclusion in its State Game Lands system, which currently contains about 300 separate tracts comprising a total of more than 1.4 million acres, and dedicates an extraordinary amount of manpower to the never-ending effort of spreading the word and educating Pennsylvanians about wildlife.

-Board Member: Daniel Brauning, Wildlife Diversity Division Chief
+Board Member, Chair: Daniel Brauning, Wildlife Diversity Division Chief

 Penn State University